elves/elvish/website/learn/tour.md

 # Basic shell language

 Many basic language features of Elvish are very familiar to traditional shells.
-One notable exception is control structures, covered [below](#control-structures) in the _advanced language features_ section.
+A notable exception is control structures, covered [below](#control-structures) in the _advanced language features_ section.

 ## Comparison with bash